code-423n4/2021-10-pooltogether/README.md

 ---

-# ⭐️ Sponsor: Provide marketing details

-- [ ] Your logo (URL or add file to this repo - SVG or other vector format preferred)
-- [ ] Your primary Twitter handle
-- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
-- [ ] Your Discord URI
-- [ ] Your website
-- [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
-How do your people recognize each other, for example?
-- [ ] Optional: your logo in Discord emoji format

----

 # Contest prep

-## 🐺 C4: Contest prep
-- [ ] Rename this repo to reflect contest date (if applicable)
-- [ ] Rename contest H1 below
-- [ ] Add link to report form in contest details below
-- [ ] Update pot sizes
-- [ ] Fill in start and end times in contest bullets below.
-- [ ] Move any relevant information in "contest scope information" above to the bottom of this readme.
-- [ ] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Delete this checklist.

 ## ⭐️ Sponsor: Contest prep
 - [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).